 Just like taking a trip, the best ones start with a good itinerary!
 Start by creating an itinerary to give yourself and your kids some structure.
 Make sure to include your normal everyday indoor activities, including consistent meals, bathing routines, and playtime.
 Don’t put too much pressure on your routine or stress about filling up every moment of the day.
 Focus on creating balance and allowing time for rest and transitions between activities and if you off task, just know that’s ok too!

 You can never be too organized!
 Take this time to help the little ones organize their closets, rooms, or toys.
 While they are busy sorting and cleaning you can do the same!
 Whether it’s reorganizing your closets - tucking away rarely used items using our packing cubes with easy to read labels, cleaning out your cosmetic drawer, organizing your skincare and makeup items in convenient cases and pouches or going through your wardrobe to store your winter clothing and pull out your spring & summer clothing.
 This is a great opportunity for you to get your home organized AF.
+Put all your travel accessories to good use instead of letting them collect dust.
 So go ahead, channel your inner Marie Kondo and get to organizing!

 Stay Chic & Put-Together

 One of the best ways to stay sane while you’re stuck at home is to be prepared for all your mom duties, without giving up being chic.

 If you’ve got a little one at home, check out the newest edition to the BÉIS family: the BÉIS baby travel bags.
 These chic baby bags will keep you organized and make you feel like you have your life together even when you’re going to the grocery store with your hair in a messy bun, chipped nails, and in pajamas that you haven’t taken off in three days.